deckhouse/virtualization/images/virt-artifact/patches/README.md

 Rename unix-socket path used for register devices.

-#### `/019-remove-deprecation-warnings-from-crds.patch`
+#### `019-remove-deprecation-warnings-from-crds.patch`

-Virtualization-controller don't use deprecated versions.
-Deprecation warning are distracting in our case.
+Virtualization-controller doesn't use deprecated apiGroup versions.
+Deprecation warnings are distracting in our case.